 There have been screams and thumps, coming continually from several rooms in the hotel.
 I changed my room once, but it was a definite case of frying pans and fires.
 Nevertheless, the children are cute as buttons, with their spiked up hair and big brown eyes.
 There are a lot of very beautiful men and the young women are slim and elegant.
 My guide, Lae, covers her arms with separate pull on sleeves and carries an umbrella to protect her skin.

-Silla, one of the three ancient Korean kingdoms, dates back to just before the first century AD.
-It was a prosperous and wealthy country, and its metropolitan capital of Gyeongju, was the fourth largest city in the world.
+Silla, was a prosperous and wealthy country, and its metropolitan capital of Gyeongju, was the fourth largest city in the world.
 The Silla kings and queens were buried with their treasures under mounds of granite beneath softly undulating grass covered tumuli .
 There's also a (slightly) leaning royal observatory tower.